-Unlocking Value: CFOs as Leaders of ESG Efforts
+Unlocking Potential: CFOs as Leaders of UK ESG Efforts

 Environmental, social, and governance (ESG) reporting will become mandatory in the UK by 2025.
 To prepare for it, CFOs must come forward and work with other business leaders in developing long-term sustainability strategies.

 In November 2020, the British government published a roadmap for mandatory climate-related disclosures across financial and non-financial sectors of the UK economy.